pichsenmeister/json-filter/README.md

 }
 ```

-... and define a simple mask to filter out all `actions` that are of `{type: 'click'}`
+... and define a simple filter to get all `actions` that are of `{type: 'click'}`
 ```
-const mask = {
+const filter = {
     type: 'click'
 }
 ```

-You can now easily filter the original JSON object with the given mask ✨
+You can now easily filter the original JSON object with the given filter ✨

 ```
-const JSONMask = require('@dpi/json-mask')
+const JSF = require('@barreljs/json-filter')

-const result = JSONMask.match(json, mask)
+const result = JSF.match(json, filter)
 const elements = result.all()
 ```